rdlauer/articles/blues/power-outage/power-outage.md

 # Cellular-Enabled Power Outage Detector w/ SMS Notifications

-It's estimated that [nearly 90% of the world's homes](https://www.who.int/news/item/21-05-2019-more-people-have-access-to-electricity-than-ever-before-but-world-is-falling-short-of-sustainable-energy-goals) have access to electricity, meaning nearly 90% of us inevitably become extremely annoyed when our power goes out. 😖
+It's estimated that [nearly 90% of the world's homes](https://www.who.int/news/item/21-05-2019-more-people-have-access-to-electricity-than-ever-before-but-world-is-falling-short-of-sustainable-energy-goals) have access to electricity, meaning nearly 90% of us inevitably become annoyed when our power goes out. 😖

-While most of the time it _is_ merely an annoyance, losing power (especially when we aren't aware of it) can lead to disastrous outcomes.
-This could mean anything from loss of equipment due to current surges when power is restored, to lives literally being on the line in critical care settings.
+While most of the time it _is_ merely an annoyance, losing power (especially when we aren't aware of it while away or asleep) can lead to disastrous outcomes.
+This could mean anything from equipment loss due to current surges when power is restored, to lives literally being on the line in critical care settings.

-In this project, we're going to walk through how to build what I believe is the **simplest globally-available, cellular-enabled, power outage detector**, complete with instant SMS notifications powered by Twilio.
+In this project, we're going to walk through how to build what I believe is the **simplest globally-available, cellular-enabled power outage detector**, complete with instant SMS notifications powered by Twilio.

 ![notecard twilio sms power outage](sms-power-out.png)